Gozala/work/lunet.md

-In the last segment new document is saved by `/lunetarium` and later created document being loaded via  `/peerdium.gozala.io` which is loaded first time from the network (although it's just a copy of the same [peerdium fork][peerdium-fork]).
+In the last segment new document is saved by `/lunetarium` and later it is loaded via `/peerdium.gozala.io` which is loaded first time from the network (although it's just a copy of the same [peerdium fork][peerdium-fork]).